 Railroad construction actually began about 1890 and Kirby came on the scene between 1900-1910.
 The City was incorporated in 1955.
 Just a short drive from San Antonio, Fort Sam Houston and Randolph, Kirby operates under a home rule charter and council-manager form of government consisting of a mayor and six council members.

-The Mayor is Janeshia A. Grider and the City Manager is Roxanne Cardona.
+The Mayor is Janeshia A. Grider.
 The City Council includes Sylvia Apodaca, Chris Garza, Maria D. Lozano, Joe Molina, Sally J. Hitt and Mike Martin.
 City Hall is located at 112 Bauman Street, built on the same site of the former City Hall.
 Council meetings are held at 7 p.m. on the second and fourth Thursdays of each month.

 Children attend school in the Judson Independent School District at Hopkins Elementary, Kirby Middle School, and Wagner High School.
 CPS Energy provides natural gas and electricity to the City and wastewater treatment is through the San Antonio Water System.
 Kirby has its own water supply from two wells.
 Solid waste and recycling are collected under a contract with Republic Services.

 |1997-2001||Johnny Duffek, Jr.|